Burlington PD releases names, 911 call in deadly officer-involved shooting

 Listen to the 911 call of the incident

-The two officers involved were Sgt.
+On Tuesday, police said the two officers involved were Sgt.
 Richard Marsh, 47, who has been with the department since 2001.
 He served as a Graham police officer from 1998 until joining the Burlington Police Department; and Officer I Alek Ayer, 24, who joined the force as a cadet in July 2017.
 He is assigned to the Patrol Division.

 As is standard practice, both officers have been placed on administrative leave during the investigation.

-After attempts to calm the man failed, the officers used a Taser.
-When that proved ineffective, and the man began threatening the officers, they shot him.
+After attempts to calm Ortega failed, the officers used a Taser.
+When that proved ineffective, and Ortega began threatening the officers, they shot him.

 He was pronounced dead at the scene.